gradientinstitute/ai-impact-control-panel/README.md

 `deva-gen` is the command for generating.
 See the --help.

-It takes a problem file (e.g. vanilla.toml) which specifies the model config etc. It has `data` and `model` subcommands for generating each of those.
-By default it outputs into the data folder.
+It takes a scenario folder -- see `scenario/example` for an example.

-For the data, try:
+For generating data, run:

-`deva-gen --sim example.sim data`
+`deva-gen scenarios/example data`

 For a model on that data:

-`deva-gen --sim example.sim model randomforest1.model`
+`deva-gen scenarios/example model`

+## Data and Model configs

+See the example scenario for commented versions of the configs.

 ## Running the dash